 Is Botox safe?

-Botox is an FDA approved as a safe treatment for reversing lines and wrinkles.
+Botox is FDA-approved as a safe treatment for reversing lines and wrinkles.
 However, patients who are pregnant, breastfeeding, or have certain neurological diseases should not receive Botox treatments.

 Are there any adverse side effects?